smartfog/fogflow/doc/en/source/build.rst

 	- install git client: please follow the instruction at https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-16-04

-	- install docker engine: please follow the instruction at https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04
+	- install Docker CE: please follow the instruction at https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04

 		.. note:: all the scripts are prepared under the assumption that you can run docker without sudo.